UnifiedPush/specifications/specifications/android.md

 ## End User Application

 The end user application MUST expose the [Messaging Broadcast Receiver], allowing the distributor to send push related messages.
+It also MUST expose a service the distributor MAY bind to to raise the application to the foreground.

 ### End User Application Manifest